-- College and Association of Respiratory Therapists of Alberta (CARTA) annual dues are approximately \$425. - Canadian Society of Respiratory Therapists (CSRT) annual dues are approximately \$100 for students and \$180 for regular members. - Canadian Board of Respiratory Care (CBRC) exam fee is approximately \$900. - Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP). - Students pay \$75 Comp Tracker fee for the first two years of the program and \$75 per semester in the third year. - Books, supplies and uniform are approximately \$2,500. - Students are required to purchase lab supply kits from NR 105 in Semester 1 prior to attending their labs. - Students must have a personal computer and access to the Internet.
+- College and Association of Respiratory Therapists of Alberta (CARTA) annual dues are approximately \$425. - Canadian Society of Respiratory Therapists (CSRT) annual dues are approximately \$100 for students and \$180 for regular members.

+- Canadian Board of Respiratory Care (CBRC) exam fee is approximately \$900. - Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check and is payable to the Police or the Royal Canadian Mounted Police (RCMP). - Students pay \$75 Comp Tracker fee for the first two years of the program and \$75 per semester in the third year. - Books, supplies and uniform are approximately \$2,500. - Students must have a personal computer and access to the Internet.
 Most classes are taught at SAIT, but some require online access.
 All courses require additional self study. - Students require an Apple personal digital assistant (iPad or iPad Mini) to support the Comp Tracker system. - Students must have their immunizations reviewed by the SAIT Health Clinic.
-There is a \$50 charge to review vaccine history.
+There is a \$75 charge to review vaccine history.

 Any vaccines to be administered will result in additional charges.